GetStream/stream-chat-unity/README.md

 The **Stream Chat SDK** is the official Unity SDK for [Stream Chat](https://getstream.io/chat/sdk/unity/), a service for building chat and messaging games and applications.

-- **Unity Engine 2021.x:** Supports the latest version of Unity Engine.
+- **Unity Engine 2021.x & 2020.x Support**
 - **IL2CPP** Support
-- **Realtime events** using websockets.
+- **Realtime** Highly responsive events using Websockets
-- **Messaging:** Send direct or group messages, and have the messages persist across sessions.
+- **Messaging:** Send direct or group messages, and have the messages persist across sessions
+- **Channels:** group channels, private messages, etc.
-- **Reactions:** Every message can be reacted to by multiple users.
+- **Reactions:** Every message can be reacted to by multiple users
-- **Channels:** Messages are grouped within channels.
+- **Moderation:** Banning (temporary, permanent, shadow), Muting (users, channels), Flagging (messages, users)
+- **Roles & Permissions:** Admins, Moderators, custom roles with custom permission
+- **Moderation Dashboard** Dedicated web panel to handle moderation
-- **Fully open-source** implementation: You have access to the complete source code of the SDK here on GitHub.
+- **Fully open-source**: Complete access to the SDK source code here on GitHub

 ## Free for Indie Developers

 Stream is free for most side and hobby projects.
 You can use Stream Chat for free if you have less than five team members and no more than $10,000 in monthly revenue.
-Visit our website and apply for the Makers Account.
+Visit our website and [apply for the Makers Account](https://getstream.io/maker-account/).

 ## Getting Started